-Submission: Video must be submitted online as a URL.
+Submission: Project must be submitted online as a URL.
 See Competitive Events Overview for submission forms.

 Submission Deadline: February 28 by 11:59 PST.
 Conference registration is required for work to be judged.
 Missing the deadline will forfeit competitor participation.
 Hint: Allow for plenty of time to upload your work.